Inexact cuts in Deterministic and Stochastic Dual Dynamic Programming applied to linear optimization problems: Numerical experiments

-We stop the algorithms when the gap is $<5\%$.
-The gap is defined as $\frac{Ub-Lb}{Ub}$ where $Ub$ and $Lb$ correspond to upper and lower bounds, respectively.
-The lower bound $Lb$ is the optimal value of the first stage problem and the upper bound $Ub$ is the upper end of a 97.5\%-one-sided confidence interval on the optimal value for $N=200$ policy realizations, see \cite{shapsddp} for a detailed discussion on this stopping criterion.
-This means that we have implemented a variant of ISDDP-LP which has $N=200$ sampled paths instead of just one for each iteration (the convergence of this variant can be shown as in Section \ref{conv-analsddp}).
-Observe also that though the portfolio problem is a maximization problem (of the mean income), we have rewritten it as a minimization problem (of the mean loss), of form \eqref{firststodp}, \eqref{secondstodp}.
+SDDP and ISDDP were implemented in Matlab and the code was run on a Xeon E5-2670 processor with 384 GB of RAM.
+For a given instance, SDDP and ISDDP were run using the same set of sampled scenarios along iterations.
+We stopped SDDP algorithm when the gap is $<10\%$ and run ISDDP for the same number of iterations.\footnote{The gap is defined as $\frac{Ub-Lb}{Ub}$ where $Ub$ and $Lb$ correspond to upper and lower bounds, respectively.
+Though the portfolio problem is a maximization problem (of the mean income), we have rewritten it as a minimization problem (of the mean loss), of form \eqref{firststodp}, \eqref{secondstodp}.
+The lower bound $Lb$ is the optimal value of the first stage problem and the upper bound $Ub$ is the upper end of a 97.5\%-one-sided confidence interval on the optimal value for $N=100$ policy realizations, see \cite{shapsddp} for a detailed discussion on this stopping criterion.}